ABOUT US

 Our attitude is cautionary yet loving—we are interested in strong opinions, but not in negativity.
 We need energies for evidence-based optimism!

-The book and website are not intended as, nor implied to be a substitute for professional medical or mental health advice.
+The information and resources we provide are not intended as, nor implied to be a substitute for professional medical or mental health advice.
 Always seek the advice of your physician or qualified care provider before trying any new therapy or remedy for your or your child’s personal health.
 Information displayed here should not be considered professional legal advice.
 Please seek licensed counsel if you need legal help.

 Each essay or contribution is the opinion of the particular author of that contribution.
-It should not be construed that any other contributor shares the same opinion. although he or she might.
+It should not be construed that any other contributor shares the same opinion. although they might.
 Although our fact and source checking is thorough, the editors of Thinking Person’s Guide to Autism do not guarantee or warrant that any information written by individuals is correct, and disclaim any liability for any loss or damage resulting from reliance on any such information.

 CONTACT US